ja-ha/peertube-plugin-channel-explorer/README.md

 This plugin adds a new page to explore PeerTube channels.

-This is a fork of [orion-channel-explorer](https://git.orion-serv.fr/Orion/Peertube-plugins/src/branch/master/peertube-plugin-orion-channel-explorer) which only shows channels with videos.
+This is a fork of [orion-channel-explorer](https://git.orion-serv.fr/Orion/Peertube-plugins/src/branch/master/peertube-plugin-orion-channel-explorer) which only shows channels containing videos.

 ## Getting Started <a name = "getting_started"></a>